-Scientists from the Oxford's Jenner Institute, the MRC-University of Glasgow Centre for Virus Research and Brazilian colleagues from the Research Center Aggeu Magalhães at the Oswaldo Cruz Foundation in Pernambuco, Brazil are carrying out world-leading research into the Zika virus outbreak, which has been declared a global health emergency by the World Health Organisation.
+Scientists from Oxford's Jenner Institute, the MRC-University of Glasgow Centre for Virus Research and Brazilian colleagues from the Research Center Aggeu Magalhães at the Oswaldo Cruz Foundation in Pernambuco, Brazil are carrying out world-leading research into the Zika virus outbreak, which has been declared a global health emergency by the World Health Organisation.
 The virus has gained global notoriety since late 2015 due to its rapid spread through the Americas and its potential link with microcephaly which causes birth defects in infants.
 The main objective is to study the presence and epidemiology of the Zika virus in Brazil and to understand the impacts of infection on the immune system.
 Genetic techniques will be used to improve our understanding of the biology of Zika virus during infection and to support diagnostics - with the ultimate aim being the development of a vaccine.

 In Peru, the Young Lives (Niños del Milenio), in partnership with the has focused its efforts on providing evidence to ensure inequality remains a priority agenda for policymakers.
 Young Lives provides an excellent opportunity to follow the growth and nutrition of two cohorts of children, while also studying household food security and dietary diversity.

 In 2012, the Latin American Centre announced the establishment of a strategic partnership with the CAF Development Bank of Latin America.
 Through research, training and public outreach, CAF and LAC work together toward their shared goal of building policy expertise on the challenges facing the region.
 The partners are collaborating on several exciting projects including the annual hosting of a CAF-Development Bank of Latin America Visiting Fellowship in Latin American Economics.
 The partnership also hosts joint seminars to discuss the latest research from CAF Development Bank, an annual conference as well as supporting a research project focusing on inequality in Latin America.

-There are over 170 students from South America studying at Oxford, from nine different countries.
-Nearly half are studying subjects in the Social Sciences, with about a fifth in the Mathematical, Physical and Life Sciences division.
+There are over 180 students from South America studying at Oxford, from 11 different countries.
+Nearly half are studying subjects in the Social Sciences, and about a fifth are in the Mathematical, Physical and Life Sciences division.